FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: State merging in FlexFringe

 \section{State merging in FlexFringe}

-Given a finite data set of example sequences $D$ called the \emph{input sample}, the goal of PDFA learning (or \emph{identification}) is to find a (non-unique) \emph{small} PDFA $\mathit{A}$ that is \emph{consistent} with $D$.
+Given a finite data set of example sequences, $D$ called the \emph{input sample}, the goal of PDFA learning (or \emph{identification}) is to find a (non-unique) \emph{small} PDFA $\mathcal{A}$ that is \emph{consistent} with $D$.
 We call such sequences \emph{positive} or \emph{unlabeled}.
 In contrast, DFAs are commonly learned from labeled data containing both positive and negative sequences.
 PDFA size is typically measured by the \emph{number of states} ($|Q|$) or \emph{transitions} ($| \{ (q,a) \in Q \times \Sigma : \delta(q,a) \not= 0 \} |$).
+Finding a small and consistent (P)DFA is a well-known hard problem and an active research topic in the grammatical inference community; see, e.g.~\cite{higuera2010book}.
+One of the main methods, originating from the famous RPNI~\cite{oncina1992inferring} (for DFAs) and Alergia~\cite{carrasco1994learning} (for PDFAs) algorithms, is \emph{state merging}.
+This method starts from a large tree-shaped model that captures the input data exactly.
+It then iteratively combines (merges) states, resulting in an increasingly smaller model.
+The method ends when no further merge is possible, i.e., when all possible merges result in an inconsistent model.